Double-Auction Mechanisms for Resource Trading Markets: Price-anticipating Scenario -- Stackelberg Formulation

 \subsection{Stackelberg Equilibrium for Linear User Pay-offs}

-An explicit expression for the Stackelberg equilibrium can be derived when the user pay-offs are linear.
-Suppose that the user pay-offs are of the form $U_m(x_m)=c_mx_m$ where $c_m>0$ ($m=1,2,\cdots,M$).
+In the remainder of this section, we restrict our attention to linear user pay-offs.
+In this case an explicit expression for the Stackelberg equilibrium can be derived.
+Specifically, suppose that the user pay-offs are of the form $U_m(x_m)=c_mx_m$ where $c_m>0$ ($m=1,2,\cdots,M$).
 Without loss of generality, assume that $c_1=\max_m\{c_m\}$.
 The Stackelberg equilibrium can then be computed as follows.

 First, fix a $\bm{\beta}$.
 Recalling Lemma~\ref{rbeta_lemma}, we have

 so that the equilibrium bid of user-$m$ can be written as